Abhilash2240/Adaptive-Stock-Trading/backend/README.md

 This directory hosts the redesigned Python backend.
 Install dependencies via Poetry (`poetry install`) or uv, then run `python -m backend.main` to launch the FastAPI service.
 The default configuration uses the mock data provider until real API keys are supplied.

 Prefer to orchestrate everything from the repo root?
 Activate your virtual environment, run `npm install` once, and then use `npm run dev:full` to start backend and frontend together (under the hood it executes `python -m backend.main` alongside Vite).
 A PowerShell helper is available at `scripts/start.ps1` if you want the processes in separate terminals.
+The one-shot setup script at `scripts/setup.ps1` can bootstrap `.venv`, install Python requirements, and install npm dependencies.

+Copy `backend/.env.example` to `backend/.env` and tweak values before running in anything other than the default mock configuration.

 ## Configuration